Ming Hsieh Institute for Research on Engineering- Medicine for Cancer

 The Hsieh Institute aims to make USC a national and international leader in translational cancer research that bridges basic science, engineered devices, synthesized molecules and materials, and medicine.
 Established in 2010 through a generous gift from Ming Hsieh (a USC graduate of the Viterbi School of Engineering and founder of Cogent Systems), the centerpiece of the Hsieh Institute will be integrated engineering, scientific and medical research that speeds discovery and creates the pathways by which research rapidly improves the lives of patients with cancer.
-By embarking on this new interdisciplinary direction, we aim to develop new therapeutic approaches to cancer patients that minimize the adverse effects typically associated with conventional chemotherapeutic agents.
+By embarking on this new interdisciplinary direction, we aim to develop new therapeutic approaches to cancer.

 Proposal Deadline: January 22, 2016, 5:00 pm

 Submit your proposal application utilizing the new Office of Research application submission and reporting portal.